MBQIP Frequently Asked Questions

 - Example: After receiving quarter 1, 2016 (1Q16) EDTC data reports, a hospital notices that there is an error in the data.
 The Flex Coordinator corrects the data in the 1Q16 state reporting Excel spreadsheet and emails MBQIP@hrsa.gov by the EDTC submission deadline for 2Q16.
 The hospital’s correct data will be reflected in 2Q16 EDTC reports.
-This process only applies to data that is wrong, not for data that was submitted late to Flex Programs or FORHP
+This process only applies to data that is incorrect, not for data that was submitted late to Flex Programs or FORHP

 - Data errors can only be corrected if the quarter of data is within the four most recent quarters of EDTC data reports.
-For example, if next quarter’s EDTC reports reflects data from 1Q16-4Q16, data previous to 1Q16 cannot be corrected
+For example, if next quarter’s EDTC reports reflect data from 1Q16-4Q16, data previous to 1Q16 cannot be corrected

 How do I get hospital names updated on the MBQIP Data Reports?

 MBQIP is an initiative to encourage all CAHs to report their data, regardless of how many patients they have, and FORHP recognizes the issues variation when reporting small volumes.
 While it is true that a percentage at the individual hospital level is not significant with such low volumes, it is important to remember that each number is a patient.
 Whether one out of four patients does not receive the recommended care, or one out of 400, hospitals should be using the data to determine which processes should be improved to ensure that every patient receives the highest quality care.

 State Flex Programs are encouraged to not lose sight of the bigger picture by focusing too narrowly on one measure for one quarter in one CAH.
 Instead, begin to look at trends and the aggregate data for the state.
 The small numbers in each CAH start adding up to many patients for each state and the nation as a whole!